-Rules
+Rules:

 - Students should be expected to bring a 3 ring binder, pencil or pen, paper, and a device (either a Chromebook provided by the school or a personal laptop) to class. - There will be a new cell phone policy in which students turn in their cell phones at the beginning of class in a safe place.
-Any violation of this rule will be subject to being sent to the main office. - Respect will be shown in the classroom both to the teacher and from students to their respective colleagues. - General rules of listening, participation, and paying attention are requirements of the courses.
+Any violation of this rule will be subject to being sent to the main office. - Respect will be shown in the classroom both to the teacher and from students to their respective colleagues. - General rules of listening, participation, and paying attention are requirements of the courses. - All rules and policy established by the Cocke County School Board student handbook.